-With a patient safety technology program serving as a central channel for team communication, providers can access event information in real-time and track trends to prevent such events from happening again in the future— contributing to an overall safer environment for patient care.
+With an incident reporting system serving as a central channel for team communication, providers can access incident information in real-time and track trends to prevent such incidents from happening again in the future— contributing to an overall safer environment for patient care.

 - AHRQ PSNet.
 Patient Engagement and Safety.
 (2017). https://psnet.ahrq.gov/primer/patient-engagement-and-safety